 Are there still peace walls in Belfast?

-Yes, at least east 40 of them throughout Belfast, separating suburbs.
+Yes, at least 40 of them throughout Belfast, separating suburbs.
 In West Belfast, the most prominent of the peace walls can be found between The Falls Road and Shankill Road.
 Additionally, there are peace walls in North Belfast, East Belfast, Portadown, and Derry.

 Why are there murals on the walls of houses in Belfast?